-Zero Point Spicy Chicken Chili that's made in the slow cooker couldn't be easier to make and is really delicious.
+Weight Watchers Spicy Chicken Chili that's made in the slow cooker couldn't be easier to make and is really delicious.
 With just enough spice, plenty of veggies, and lean ground chicken you will love all the flavor without any guilt.
+Jump to Recipe keyboard_arrow_down

-Zero Point Spicy Chicken Chili is packed with lean ground chicken, peppers, onions, and corn for a hearty chili that is only 226 calories and zero Freestyle Smartpoints.
+Zero Point Chicken Chili is packed with lean ground chicken, peppers, onions, and corn for a hearty chili that is only 226 calories and zero Freestyle Smartpoints.
+You also love this zero point Cabbage Soup and zero point Taco Soup.

 Now let's talk about this chili.
 It's packed with tomatoes, peppers, onions, lean ground chicken, and plenty of spices.
 I left out beans since I am just not a fan.
 But you could definitely add in some black beans, kidney beans, or pinto beans to make a more traditional chili.
 Plus since they are zero points, you don't have to worry about that if you are on WW.
 In terms of spice, this actually isn't that spicy of a chili even with the Frank's, cayenne, and chili powder.
 You can either bump it up with more or tame it by using less or eliminating the hot sauce and cayenne completely.
 Lastly, this chili freezes well so don't be afraid to make a nice big batch.
 You'll be happy to have it for quick meals in the future.

-Tips for Making Zero Point Weight Watchers Spicy Chicken Chili
+Tips for Making Weight Watchers Chili with Chicken

 - To deepen the flavors, saute the peppers and onions with the chicken before adding them to the slow cooker.

-- For a more traditional chili, add your favorite beans to the mix.
+- For a more traditional Weight Watchers chili, add your favorite beans to the mix.
 Kidney beans are typically used in chili but anything will work.
+You can use black beans, pinto beans, white beans, or a combination.
+And since beans are zero points, this doesn't change the points.

 - Think outside the box!
 This chili is really tasty as a soup but can also be used in all types of recipes if you use a little less broth.
 Consider scrambling it into eggs, adding it as a topping to a baked potato, making some sweet potato nachos, or serving it over spaghetti squash with some melted cheese.